 Rather a new invention, it is the production assistent’s task to take over where the assistents leave.
 During the rehearsals, the assistents assist the director, but when the final dress rehearsals are going on, they don’t have any time for this any more.
 In steps the production assistent who accompanies the director and takes notes of everything he says.
-For the 2015 and 2016 productions, Carolin Hornig has taken over this position.
+Since 2016, Eleanor Frost has proved invaluable in this position.
+In 2018, Jael Gallert took over.

 *The stage designers*